 These kinds are based on the FIFO algorithm (First-In-First-Out).
 The difference between PFIFO and BFIFO is that one is measured in packets and the other one in bytes.
 These queues use pfifo-limit and bfifo-limit parameters.

 MQ-PFIFO is pfifo with support for multiple transmit queues.
-This queue is beneficial on SMP systems with ethernet interfaces that have support for multiple transmit queues and have a Linux driver support for multiple transmit queues.
-This kind uses mq-pfifo-limit parameter.
+This queue is beneficial on SMP systems with ethernet interfaces that have support for multiple transmit queues and have a Linux driver support for multiple transmit queues (mostly on x86 platforms).
+This kind uses the mq-pfifo-limit parameter.

 Random Early Drop is a queuing mechanism that tries to avoid network congestion by controlling the average queue size.
 The average queue size is compared to two thresholds: a minimum (minth) and maximum (maxth) threshold.
 If the average queue size (avgq) is less than the minimum threshold, no packets are dropped.
 When the average queue size is greater than the maximum threshold, all incoming packets are dropped.
 But if the average queue size is between the minimum and maximum thresholds packets are randomly dropped with probability Pd where probability is exact a function of the average queue size: Pd = Pmax(avgq – minth)/ (maxth - minth).
 If the average queue grows, the probability of dropping incoming packets grows too.
 Pmax - ratio, which can adjust the packet discarding probability abruptness, (the simplest case Pmax can be equal to one.
 The 8.2 diagram shows the packet drop probability in the RED algorithm.